gsudre/lab_notes/214-back_to_basic_DESeq2.md

 # TODO
- * run WNH only
- * what are those individual hits for ACC?
- * separate results
  * check what happens to our main results (e.g. pvalues, GSEA, etc) as we add the strongest covariates